-In the method, the 3-D magnetic field of the corona is key information, and is extrapolated from the SOHO/MDI photospheric magnetic synoptic charts by the current-sheet source-surface (CSSS) model developed by Zhao and Hoeksema [1995].
-The CSSS model is a development of the potential-field source-surface (PFSS) model, and was used in our previous work [Shen et al., 2007, 2011; Wang and Zhang, 2007].
+In the method, the 3-D magnetic field of the corona is key information, and is extrapolated from the SOHO/MDI photospheric magnetic synoptic charts by the Current Sheet-Source Surface (CSSS) model developed by Zhao et al. [1995].
+The CSSS model is a development of the PFSS model, and was used in our previous work [e.g., Shen, et al., 2007, 2011; Wang & Zhang, 2007].
 The magnetic synoptic chart is created from the MDI daily magnetograms over a quasi-27-day solar rotation.
-It cannot reflect the state of the photosphere right at the time of a CME taking place.
-However, what we are interested in is the large scale coronal magnetic field, which probably changes little during a solar rotation [Ness and Wilcox, 1964].
-Under this consideration, the synoptic chart may be treated as a good approximation to the
+It can not reflect the state of the photosphere right at the time of a CME taking place.
+However, what we are interested in is the large scale coronal magnetic field, which probably changes little during a solar rotation [Ness & Wilcox, 1964].
+Under this consideration, the synoptic chart may be treated as a good approximation to the real photospheric magnetogram over the full solar surface.
+In this study, the magnetic synoptic charts with spatial resolution of $360^{\circ} \times 180^{\circ}$ are used.
+To get the best extrapolation results, the order of the harmonic coefficients is chosen 125.
+Once the coronal magnetic field is extrapolated, the average gradient of the magnetic energy density can be easily calculated for any CMEs of interest.